-The Division of Natural Sciences offers courses leading to a B.A. degree in Biochemistry, a B.S. degree in Biology, a B.A. degree in Biology, a B.A. degree in Chemistry, and a B.A. degree in General Science.
+The Division of Natural Sciences offers courses leading to a B.A. degree in Biochemistry, a B.S. degree in Biology, a B.A. degree in Chemistry, and a B.A. degree in General Science.
 The Division also offers minor programs in Biology, Chemistry, and General Science.
-In addition, in conjunction with the Department of Teacher Education, the Division offers a B.A. in Chemistry with Teacher Certification (7-12) and a B.A. degree in Biology with Teacher Certification (7-12).